staeter/work-in-progress/dialogue.md

 ## Contribute

 The current priority is to complete this document, to clarify its concepts and to start designing the platform's architecture.
-The best way for you to contribute is to send your remarks as a *GitHub* issue or sending them directly to me.
+The best way for you to contribute is to send your remarks and suggestions as a *GitHub* issue or sending them directly to me.

-Ideas that lack clarity - especially for people with no technical background - are of interest.
-Many technical aspects are lacking as this document is work in progress but please inform me on any consideration that I might be missing.
+Spotting ideas that lack clarity or words that need explanation - especially for people with no technical background - is of interest.
+Many technical aspects are lacking as this document is work in progress but please inform me about any consideration that I might be missing.
 There is no dumb remarks as long as they are stated in a respectful manner.

 ## Core Principles